Nagendra1997/mesibo-documentation/index.md

 where,
 - `project` is the Google Project name that contains your dialogflow chatbot.
-- `session` The session id witqueries are sent to.
+- `session` The session id of the queries being sent.
 - `endpoint` The dialogflow REST endpoint to which your query will be sent, Example: `https://dialogflow.googleapis.com/v2beta1`
 - `access_token` access token linked with your project.
-In this example we will be passing dialogflow client access token in the auth header like so `Authorisation: Bearer <access token>.`
-- `chatbot_uid` User address.
-In your Mesibo Application, create a user that you can refer to as a chatbot endpoint user.
+- `chatbot_uid` Dedicated user address for chatbot
 - `log` Log level for printing to container logs

 For example,